Basic Metabolic Panel (BMP)

 Interpretation of your test result goes beyond just noting whether your levels were normal or abnormal.
-For abnormal results, your doctor will look at how far they fall outside of the reference range.
-They will consider your current health and health history and may look for patterns in which levels are abnormal to try to identify the most likely cause or to determine whether follow-up testing is needed.
+For abnormal results, your health care provider will look at how far they fall outside of the reference range.
+They will consider your current health and health history and may look for patterns to try to identify the most likely cause or to determine whether follow-up testing is needed.

 If you have an abnormal result on a basic metabolic panel test, you may need follow-up testing.
 The type of follow-up will depend on your specific test results and health situation.
 In some cases, a repeat BMP can monitor whether your levels normalize over time.
 In other cases, other lab tests or imaging tests could be appropriate to help diagnose the cause of an abnormal result.

-- Were there any abnormal results on my basic metabolic panel?
-If so, which level(s) were abnormal and how abnormal were they?
+- Were there any abnormal results on my BMP?
+If so, which level(s), and how abnormal were they?

 - What is the most likely cause of any abnormal results?

 - Do you recommend any follow-up tests?
 If so, what are the pros and cons of those tests?

 - Should I have another BMP test in the future?

 How is the BMP different from the comprehensive metabolic panel (CMP)?